-- 1. Students will be able to explain key organizational behavior theories and concepts in written assignments and exams. - 2.
-Students will demonstrate the ability to apply organizational behavior theories to analyze and propose solutions to real-world case studies presented in class and group discussions.

-3. Students will successfully identify and critically evaluate various aspects of individual and group behavior in organizations through assessments and presentations.

-- 4. Students will be able to assess the impact of leadership styles on employee performance and organizational outcomes through exams and class participation. - 5.
-Students will exhibit improved communication and teamwork skills through group projects, group discussions, and class presentations. - 6.
+- 1. Students will be able to explain key organizational behavior theories and concepts in written assignments, quizzes and exams. - 2.
+Students will demonstrate the ability to apply organizational behavior theories to analyze and propose improvements to organizational effectiveness (OE) using real-world case studies/simulations presented in class and group discussions. - 3.
+Students will successfully identify and critically evaluate various aspects of individual and group behavior in organizations through assessments and presentations. - 4.
+Students will be able to assess the impact of leadership styles on employee performance and organizational effectiveness (OE) through exams and class participation. - 5.
+Students will exhibit improved communication skills, teamwork skills, ands cyber business/social networking through group projects, group discussions, and class presentations. - 6.
 Students will demonstrate an understanding of diversity of thought in domestic, international, and multi-national organizations by participating in discussions, analyzing case studies, and completing related assignments. - 7.
-Students will be able to analyze and compare different organizational cultures and their effects on employees' motivation and job satisfaction through written reports, exercises, and presentations. - 8.
+Students will be able to analyze and compare different organizational cultures and their effects on organizational effectiveness (OE), employees' motivation and job satisfaction through written reports, exercises, and presentations. - 8.
 Students will demonstrate improved conflict resolution and negotiation skills through roleplaying exercises, simulations, or case studies presented in class. - 9.
 Students will make ethical decisions and judgments related to organizational behavior issues by presenting ethical dilemmas and solutions in assignments and/or class presentations. - 10.
 Students will exhibit improved self-awareness, employee engagement, and emotional intelligence through reflection exercises, self-assessments, and feedback from peers and instructors throughout the course.